 PAS protocols will be performed by pairing electrical median nerve stimulation with TMS over the left M1, as in the standard protocols (Stefan et al., 2000; Suppa et al., 2017; Wolters et al., 2003).
-Before protocol administration, the individual perceptual threshold for electrical median nerve stimulation will be estimated, and electric stimulation during PAS will be set at 300% of this value (see Electrical nerve stimulation).
+Before protocol administration, the individual perceptual threshold for electrical median nerve stimulation will be estimated and set at 300% (see Electrical nerve stimulation).
 One hundred and eighty stimuli pairs will be repeated with a frequency of 0.2 Hz.
-During PAS administrations, TMS will be delivered at 110% rMT.
-The two PAS protocols will differ only in terms of the ISI between the two stimulations while keeping the other parameters constant (i.e., ISI of 25 ms for PAS{LTP}; ISI of 10 ms for PAS{LTD}).
+During PAS administrations, TMS will be always set at 110% rMT.
+The two PAS protocols will differ only in terms of the ISI between the two stimulations while keeping the other parameters constant (i.e., ISI 25 ms for PAS{LTP}; ISI 10 ms for PAS{LTD}).
 The choice of the parameters was made to find a good compromise between the duration of aftereffects, the duration of the protocol itself, and optimal parameters based on two published systematic reviews investigating the effects of PAS (Suppa et al., 2017; Wischnewski & Schutter, 2016).
-During PAS administration will be delivered (i.e., 180), thus preventing sleepiness and keeping their attention high - a critical condition for the protocol's effectiveness (Stefan, Wycislo, & Classen, 2004).

-To track the effects of PAS, MEPs, and TEPs will be acquired before (baseline, T0), immediately after (T1), and 30 minutes after PAS end (T2 - to investigate H3).
+During PAS administration, participants will be asked to count mentally the number of times the electric stimulation will be delivered (i.e., 180), thus preventing sleepiness and keeping their attention high - a critical condition for the protocol's effectiveness (Stefan, Wycislo, & Classen, 2004).
+To track the effects of PAS, MEPs and TEPs will be acquired before (baseline, T0), immediately after (T1), and 30 minutes after PAS end (T2 - to investigate H3).
 In the TMS-EMG block, 30 trials will be acquired.
-TMS-EEG blocks will consist of 120 trials each.
-Here, at T0 and T1, TMS will be delivered at 110% (suprathreshold) in one block and at 90% (subthreshold) rMT in the other (to investigate H4).
+TMS-EEG blocks will consist of 150 trials each.
+At T0 and T1, TMS will be delivered at 110% (suprathreshold) in one block and at 90% (subthreshold) rMT in the other (to investigate H4).
 At T2, only the block at suprathreshold intensity will be recorded.
-In all the recording blocks acquired before and after PAS, the inter-pulse interval will be randomly jittered between 3000 and 4000 ms. During TMS-EMG blocks, TMS will be delivered with the EEG cap on and with the same conditions (i.e., noise masking applied) and parameters of TMS-EEG recordings - see TMS and EMG recording for further details.
-The TMS-EMG block will last 3 minutes, while the TMS-EEG ones will last 8 minutes each.
+In all the recording blocks acquired before and after PAS, the inter-pulse interval will be randomly jittered between 2000 and 2300 ms (Pisoni, Romero Lauro, Vergallito, Maddaluno, & Bolognini, 2018; Romero Lauro et al., 2016).
+TMS-EMG block will last 3 min while TMS-EEG ones will last 8 min each.
 During the TMS assessment, participants will be at rest and instructed to keep their eyes open, looking at a fixation cross projected on the computer screen.

-The order of the experimental sessions (i.e., PAS protocols) will be counterbalanced across participants.
+The order of the experimental conditions (i.e., PAS protocols) will be counterbalanced across participants.

 TMS-EMG blocks will always be delivered before TMS-EEG ones.

-At the end of each session, three anatomical landmarks (nasion, left and right preauricular points) and the position of the 60 EEG channels will be digitized for co-registration of the TMS-EEG data with the MRI template.
+At the end of each session, three anatomical landmarks (nasion, left and right preauricular points) and the position of the 60 EEG channels will be digitized for co-registration of the TMS-EEG data with the MRI template for offline source reconstruction.
 On average, an experimental session will last about 3 hours and 30 minutes.